-7. Institutional Review Board.
-If the study includes human subjects, proof of approval by the applicant’s Institutional Review Board must be included, as well as a copy of the approved consent form.
+- Institutional Review Board If the study includes human subjects, proof of approval by the applicant’s Institutional Review Board (IRB) must be included, as well as a copy of the approved consent form.
 Grant applications will be accepted for review if the applicant’s Institutional Review Board document is still pending approval.
 However, funding would be contingent upon submission of the final approved IRB document.

-8. Biographical Sketch of the Applicant (PI).
-Submit your biosketch according to the NIH format.
+- Biographical Sketch of the Applicant (PI) Submit your biosketch according to the NIH format.

-PSC Partners Seeking a Cure will issue a confirmation email upon receipt of each individual application.
-The principle investigator will be notified.
-Please contact us at email@example.com if a confirmation email is not received and we will verify the status of the application.
+PSC Partners Seeking a Cure will send confirmation by email to the principal investigator upon receipt of each individual application.
+Please note that this confirmation process is not automated.
+Please email us at firstname.lastname@example.org if a confirmation email is not received within 48 hours and we will verify the status of the application.

 All grant applications will be reviewed by members of the PSC Partners Seeking a Cure Scientific/Medical Advisory Committee.
 Ad hoc reviewers will be used when appropriate.
 Renewal applications will be judged in competition with other applications.